alex-robinson/coordinates/README.md

 # coordinates

-The coordinates library provides functions to manage grids and aribirary sets of points, including interpolation and mapping between different coordinate systems.
+The coordinates library provides functions to manage grids and arbitrary sets of points, including interpolation and mapping between different coordinate systems.
+It also contains several helper modules that are useful generally for the manipulation of sets of points and grids.

 ## coordinates data types